Mikeymac02/Guessify/readMe.md

-# 🎧 Spordle – A Heardle-Style Spotify Game
+# 🎧 Guessify – A Heardle-Style Spotify Game

-Welcome to Spordle!
+Welcome to Guessify!
 This is a Python game where you try to guess songs by listening to short snippets from your own Spotify account or popular playlists.

 ---